 Ontolica integrates with the search scope implementation already built into Microsoft’s SharePoint crawler and database.
 In the Microsoft implementation, each record in the search database is associated with a specific scope, which is usually assigned based either on the site on which each document was found or the type of data represented by the record (e.g., pictures or people).
 Ontolica incorporates and expands on this functionality by enabling you to provide the following types of scopes in the Ontolica Search Box:

 • Mapped Search Scopes

 These are Ontolica Search Box scopes that are mapped directly to SharePoint result source.
 All of the characteristics of a given SharePoint Result Source will apply for the Search Box scope to which it is mapped.
-You will therefore configure these scopes using the tools provided with the SharePoint search engine and them map them as required to Search Box scopes (see your SharePoint documentation for details).
-Often, you will simplify the scope implementation in Ontolica by mapping only a sub-set of SharePoint scopes.
+You will, therefore, configure these scopes using the tools provided by the SharePoint search engine and they map them as required to Search Box scopes (see your SharePoint documentation for details).
+Often, you will simplify the scope implementation in Ontolica by mapping only a subset of SharePoint scopes.

 • Context Search Scopes